-- 1. Install a fore-vacuum connection with small flange components, e.g. connection elements and pipe components DN 16 ISO-KF from the Pfeiffer Vacuum range of components. - 2.
-Choose a minimum fore-vacuum line cross section equal to the nominal diameter of the fore-vacuum flange. - 3.
-With rigid pipe connections, include bellows to attenuate external vibrations. - 4.
-Implement measures to counteract the backflow of operating fluids or condensate from the forevacuum area. - 5.
-Observe the information in the operating manual of the backup pump or pumping station when connecting and operating it.
+- 1. Install a hose on the quick fitting coupling of the fore-vacuum connection. - 2.
+Choose a minimum fore-vacuum line cross section equal to the nominal diameter of the fore-vacuum connection. - 3.
+Implement measures to counteract the backflow of operating fluids or condensate from the forevacuum area. - Observe the information in the backing pump operating instructions when connecting and operating it.

-Connecting accessories 5.4
+5.4 Connecting accessories

-Installation and operation of accessories >
+Installation and operation of accessories

-- Pfeiffer Vacuum offers a series of special, compatible accessories for its products. - Information and ordering options for approved accessories for hybrid bearing turbopumps can be found online.
+Pfeiffer Vacuum offers a series of special, compatible accessories for its products.

+Information and ordering options for approved accessories for hybrid bearing turbo- pumps can be found online.